smallstack/vscode-ext-restore-from-main/README.md

-# vscode-ext-restore-from-main
+# Restore from main VSCode extension
 An very tiny vscode extension that allows users to revert a selected file from main branch.
+It just does `git restore --source=main "${filePath}"`.

 ## Installation
 Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/) by searching for "restore-from-main" or use: